-At this point I was temporarily staying with my parents, and they were helping me house hunt.
+At this point I was temporarily staying with my parents due to a relationship breakdown (though still paying rent at my flat), and they were helping me house hunt.
 There wasn’t a lot in my price range at all, let alone properties that were actually fit for residence.
 The two places in my budget that I wanted to make an offer on (though I was pipped to the post on those) … let’s say my dear mum wasn’t very impressed with the properties.

 But as I told them: beggars can’t be choosers, and I’m a beggar in this market.
 My criteria is whatever I can afford, and within that, whatever I think I can live with.
 I was prepared to compromise on various things as required – basically anything, although not everything.
 Slim pickings weren’t necessarily a negative.
 I’m chronically indecisive so a narrow range of options was actually a good thing for me.

 They also offered to help out, moneywise.
 I was very appreciative of the offer – and also very reluctant to accept it.
 My preference was to buy within my original budget, on my own steam, but together we started looking at some more expensive properties as well.